jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Remember the intervals are the same between all strings (a perfect fourth), except the "third rail" major third interval between strings 2-3.

+Intervals that cross the third rail are diminished (lowered) one semitone (fret) when approached from the left, and augmented (raised) one semitone (fret) when approached from the right.

 {% include figure.html
     caption="Semitone and whole tone on neighboring strings." url="/assets/figures/major-scale/neighboring-st.svg"